ybeshay3/Heuristic-Action-Potential-Interpreter-Applied-to-the-Human-Vagus-Nerve-Biscola-et-al.-2024/README.md

 # Biscola-et-al.-2024
- This contains the codes for the HAPI figures in the manuscript submitted to Communications Biology.
+ This repository contains key components of the Purdue Heuristic Action Potential Interpreter (HAPI) code used to generate the HAPI figures in the Communications Biology manuscript referenced below.
+The Heuristic Action Potential Interpreter code, including all functions and methods of visualizion produced with the code, were developed in the Purdue BioCom Laboratory (PI/Director: Matthew P. Ward, PhD) at Purdue University (West Lafayette, IN).

 Laterality, Sexual Dimorphism, and Heterogeneity of the Human Vagal Projectome Shape Neuromodulation to Vagus Nerve Stimulation

-Natalia P. Biscola1, Petra M. Bartmeyer1, Youssef Beshay2, Esther Stern1, Plamen V. Mihaylov3, Terry L. Powley4, Matthew P. Ward2,5, Leif A Havton1,6,7*
+Natalia P. Biscola1, Petra M. Bartmeyer1, Youssef Beshay2, Esther Stern1, Plamen V. Mihaylov3, Terry L. Powley4, Matthew P. Ward2,5, Leif A. Havton1,6,7*

 1Department of Neurology, Icahn School of Medicine at Mount Sinai, New York, NY 2Weldon School of Biomedical Engineering, Purdue University, West Lafayette, IN